-GOVERNOR’S OFFICE NEWS RELEASE: Gov. Ige announces the appointment of Catherine Betts as Human Services deputy directorPosted on Sep 26, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Gov. Ige announces the appointment of Catherine Betts as Human Services deputy directorPosted on Sep 26, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Y. Ige today announced the appointment of Catherine Betts as deputy director of the Department of Human Services (DHS) effective October 3, 2017.